 - Use the NIF to open a local bank account

-- Select and finalise your desired investment (we recommend discussing the details with a local lawyer)
+- Select and finalize your desired investment (we recommend discussing the details with a local lawyer)

 - Once the investment is made, gather all documents, both from your home country and from Portugal.
 Documents in other languages will need to be translated into Portuguese and legalised.